adbar/htmldate/README.md

 ## Description

-*htmldate* provides ways to date HTML documents:
+Seamless extraction/scraping of dates in web pages. *htmldate* provides following ways to date documents, based on HTML parsing:

 1. Starting from the header of the page, it uses common patterns to identify date fields.
 1. If this is not successful, it then scans the whole document.